klequis/klequis.io/site/content/blog/installing-visual-studio-code-and-extensions/index.md

 ## VS Code Settings

-You can open VS Code settins from the menu: File > Preferences > Settings
+You can open VS Code settings from the menu: File > Preferences > Settings.
+The best way to find a setting is to use the search bar.

 ### Update Imports On File Move